 Baking soda works great as a dry shampoo, helping with ph levels on the scalp while absorbs odors and oils.
 It neutralizes odor rather than covering it up with fragrance.
 Baking soda also adds volume.

 Got an old shower curtain?
 Even if it’s no longer good enough for its original purpose, there are several ways to extend its useful life: Use it to cover your patio furniture or barbecue next winter.
 Connect it with bungee cords.
 Or keep it in the trunk of your car as a tarp for roadside emergencies in the event you need to sit on the ground, change a tire or make a quick underbody repair.

-Look for Rain-X in the automotive aisle of your favorite discount store.
+Look for Rain-X in the automotive aisle of your favorite discount store or home improvement center.
 It’s sold as a product to keep windshields free of water spots and help rain to sheet off windows.
 It works great on tub and shower walls and doors to prevent hard water stains.

 Got an annoying stripped-out screw that you need to remove?
 Easy!
 To get a better rip, trap one side of a wide rubber band (use one that you saved from that last bundle of fresh broccoli) between the screwdriver and the screw head.
 Now give it a try.

 Question: What is a favorite household substitute you’ve discovered either quite by accident or from a very smart friend or relative?
 We want to know about it, too!